-The bored child will learn to tinker with the toys he has.
-He’ll find a new game to play, or immerse himself in a project or problem he otherwise wouldn’t have had a chance to.
+Creativity isn’t only defined by the arts, either.
+A bored child learns problem solving as well as how to find joy and entertainment from within (instead of searching for external sources).
+She’ll tinker with the toys she has, find a new game to play, or immerse herself in a project she otherwise wouldn’t have had a chance to.

-3. Kids turn inward for internal sources of joy
+3. Internal sources of joy

-And it’s unfortunate.
 The more jam-packed their entertainment, the more kids will rely on grand things to meet their needs.

-4. Kids try new things
+4. Willingness to try new things

 My husband remembered how he got started playing guitar as a child.
 “Someone had given me a guitar,” he began, “but it just sat there for the longest time.
-Then, one day out of boredom, I picked it up.
+Then one day, out of boredom, I picked it up.
 And that’s how I realized how much I liked playing guitar.”